locationtech/geomesa/docs/user/spark/sparksql_functions.rst

     Geometry st_intersection(Geometry a, Geometry b)

-Returns the intersection of the input geomtries.
+Returns the intersection of the input geometries.

 .. _st_intersects: